 - All bats must be USSSA approved or can be removed from the game.
 A list of approved bats can be found at www.usssa.com.

-- Players must be 16 years old to play in TASA leagues and have a waiver signed by parent/guardian and turned into TASA office.
+- Players must be 18 years old to play in TASA leagues.

 - Women may not play in men's leagues.
 Men may not play in women's leagues.

 - The pitcher may pitch from the pitching rubber, or from an area the width of the pitching rubber and up to six (6) feet forward.

 - Any taunting by a player concerning purposeful hitting back at the pitcher will result in an automatic ejection of that player.